AICC/CMI-5_Spec_Current/cmi5_runtime.md

 - Completed
 - Passed
+- Waived

-The completion property of result must be set to false for statements having the following CMI-5defined verbs:
+The completion property of result must be set to false for statements having the following CMI-5 defined verbs:

 - Failed
 - Abandoned